SiemensIndustrialEdgeITA/ie-app-dev-guide/docs/development_environment_setup.md

     ```

   > **Note 1:** Exposing the Docker API without proper authentication and encryption is a security risk.
 It's recommended to use TLS for securing the communication between the client and the Docker daemon.

-  > **Note 2:** In order to allow access to the docker socket, it is possible to also edit the Docker service: `sudo systemctl edit docker.service` and add `ExecStart=/usr/bin/dockerd -H unix:///var/run/docker.sock -H tcp://0.0.0.0:2375` under `[Service]`.
+  > **Note 2:** You can also allow the access to the docker socket by editing the Docker service: `sudo systemctl edit docker.service` and add `ExecStart=/usr/bin/dockerd -H unix:///var/run/docker.sock -H tcp://0.0.0.0:2375` under `[Service]`.

   > **Note 3:** Another way to expose the socket is to edit the file `/lib/systemd/system/docker.service`, find the line `ExecStart=/usr/bin/docker daemon -H fd://` and add at the end `-H tcp://0.0.0.0:2375`.

 - External **safe** access: